 Yes, usually.
 Since public universities are publicly funded and their names are part of the public knowledge.
 However, if you plan to use their name in a way that might affect their reputation negatively, like depicting the university as a place full of crime and corruption without any basis, they might have a case against you.
 But for normal, non - defamatory use in a fictional story, permission is not typically required.

 Yes, you can.
-Public domain books are free for use and quoting them in your novel is usually allowed.
+Public domain stories are available for use without copyright restrictions.